 Commodities can be an important way for investors to diversify their portfolio.
 This is because the price of commodities tends to move in opposition to that of stocks, some investors also rely on commodities during periods of market volatility.

 Supply and demand are the driving forces within the commodities market.
-Scarcity of supply can impact the demand and lead to higher prices.
+The scarcity of supply can impact the demand and lead to higher prices.

 Art prices are not affected by the stock market, this means paintings can rise in value even when the market crashes, this makes art a good diversification for an investment portfolio.

 It should be noted however that art does come with elements of risk.
 The art industry finds itself in troubling times due to recent cases of investors falling prey to art fraud.
-Therefore it is always advisable to use a professional art appraiser such as Annelien Bruins.
+Therefore it is always advisable to use a professional art appraiser.

 Historically, alternative investment asset classes have been restricted to sophisticated investors and HNWIs (High Net Worth Individuals), but the trend has changed and they are now available to general investors.
 Most individuals are fascinated by the alternative investment market because it can yield a higher ROI than traditional investments, but remember that a high ROI may also come with significantly high risks.